PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggHatcher.md

 ### Instructions

 1. You are at the position right after flying to Zero Gate.
-2. Start the program in game.
+2. Start the program in change grip menu.

 ## Options